-3.10.1 Exitways shall not be used for:

-a) Any storage of goods, solid waste or solid waste containers, or

-- b) Entry points to solid waste chutes, or - c) The location of furniture or other combustibles, or - d) Storage of cloaks or linen, or - e) A cleaner's cupboard not fire separated from the exitway, or - f) The location of an electrical switchboard or similar, or - g) Any activity (other than as permitted by Paragraph 3.10.2). - 3.10.2 Some activities are permitted in an exitway if: - a) An alternative escape route is available from all firecells served by the safe path in which the activities occur, and - b) For building occupant loads up to 500, a Type 4 system is installed, and for occupant loads exceeding 500 a Type 7 system is installed.
-These systems shall be installed in the exitway and connected to alerting devices installed throughout the building, and - c) The escape route is not impeded by the activity or the occupants involved in that activity, and - d) Those activities: - i) are visible to users of the exitway, except in the case of sanitary fixtures - ii) exist only to provide support functions to the activities of the risk group served by the exitway, and - iii) can include, but are not limited to, a reception counter, apartment mail boxes, tourist information and toilet facilities.
+- 3.10.1 Exitways shall not be used for: - a) Any storage of goods, solid waste or solid waste containers, or - b) Entry points to solid waste chutes, or - c) The location of furniture or other combustibles, or - d) Storage of cloaks or linen, or - e) A cleaner's cupboard not fire separated from the exitway, or - f) The location of an electrical switchboard or similar, or - g) Any activity (other than as permitted by Paragraph 3.10.2). - 3.10.2 Some activities are permitted in an exitway if: - a) An alternative escape route is available from all firecells served by the safe path in which the activities occur, and - b) For building occupant loads up to 500, a Type 4 system is installed, and for occupant loads exceeding 500 a Type 7 system is installed.
+These systems shall be installed in the exitway and connected to alerting devices installed throughout the building, and - c) The escape route is not impeded by the activity or the occupants involved in that activity, and - d) Those activities: - i) are visible to users of the exitway, except in the case of sanitary fixtures - ii) exist only to provide support functions to the activities of the risk group served by the exitway - iii) occupy a total floor area of not more than 6.0 m

+Permitted activities include but are not limited to a reception counter (but not an associated office), apartment mail boxes, tourist information and toilet facilities.